scy-ChauncySun/Chauncy-s-Fishing-Game-ForWeb3Study/README.md

 > **⚠️ Disclaimer**:
 > This project is developed strictly for **educational and personal learning purposes** only.
 It has **no commercial intent**.
 >
-> Currently, the dApp is **not deployed** on any public testnets or mainnets.
+> Currently, the game is **not deployed** on any public testnets or mainnets.
 It is designed to run and be tested exclusively in a **local development environment** (e.g., Hardhat node).
 >
 > This project demonstrates the technical integration of ERC-20 and ERC-721 standards, showcasing how smart contracts manage game logic, random probability, and financial liquidity in a controlled, local setting.